luxtorpeda-dev/luxtorpeda/README.md

 - **Debian, Ubuntu, and variants**: Open a terminal and run:

     ```bash
-    $ sudo apt install cargo libssl-dev godot3
+    $ sudo apt install cargo libssl-dev godot
     ```

 - **Fedora**: Use the following command:

     ```bash
-    $ sudo dnf install openssl-devel rust cargo godot3
+    $ sudo dnf install openssl-devel rust cargo godot
     ```

-- **Arch Linux**: You can download Godot3 from the webpage or use the godot3 AUR package.
+- **Arch Linux**: You can download Godot4 from the webpage or use the godot AUR package.

     ```bash
     $ sudo pacman -S openssl rust